CKCO-DT

 CKCO-DT (channel 13) is a television station in Kitchener, Ontario, Canada, owned and operated by the CTV Television Network, a division of Bell Media.
 It is sister to London-based CTV2 outlet CFPL-DT (channel 10), although the two stations maintain separate operations.
-CKCO-DT's studios are located on King Street West in Kitchener (across from the Grand River Hospital and Ion rapid transit light rail station adjacent to the Waterloo border), and its transmitter is located at Baden Tower between Snyders Road East and Highway 7 in Baden, just west of the Kitchener city limits.
+CKCO-DT's studios are located on King Street East on the south side of Kitchener, and its transmitter is located at Baden Tower between Snyders Road East and Highway 7 in Baden, just west of the Kitchener city limits.

 History

 CKCO-TV's logo under BBS affiliation, used from 1994 to 1997.
 The logo featured multicoloured rings around the "BBS" acronym, adapted from CFTO's logo.
 Although under the ownership of Electrohome, the station still adopted the BBS logo.
 Other BBS stations used a similar logo, the only difference being the call signs.
 The previous CKCO logo was dropped in 1994 which featured a horse-drawn Conestoga wagon and the Electrohome logo.
 Fifty percent of CKCO was bought by Baton in 1996 and one year later, Baton assumed full control of CKCO.
 The CKCO logo remained until 1997, when it was dropped in favour of a logo featuring "CKCO" in gold lettering and the CTV logo.

 The station first signed on the air at 6 p.m. on March 1, 1954.
 Its signal transmitted from the Baden Tower (a transmitter on Baden Hill), near Baden, just west of Kitchener.
 The transmitter has become one of the most identifiable landmarks in the area.
 Originally, like all privately owned television stations in Canada from 1953 to 1959, CKCO was an affiliate of the CBC; it became an affiliate of CTV in 1963.
 The station increased its transmitter power in the early 1960s to reach London, from which Kitchener then received CBC affiliate programs on CFPL-TV.